dev-kumaresan/SMI-dependency/README.md

 * Open Eclipse, Create Maven Project by setting your Group and Artifact Id.
 * Right click Project folder, Goto Build Path -> Configure build path
 * select Maven Dependencies and Add External Jars
-* click Browse to add that jar file, above I mentioned.
+* click Browse to add that jar file, you have downloaded.
 * Click Apply and Close
-* Dependecy Added Successfully, After that you start build.
+  Dependecy Added Successfully, After that you start build.
 * Create Package in your src/test/java folder, and create class
-* Use and Test SocialMediaIntelligence v.0.0.0 Interface and its various methods to get realtime information of instagram.
+* Use and Test SocialMediaIntelligence v.0.0.0 Interface and its various methods to get realtime information of instagram in the given syntax in the release.
-* Just Test and Create Issue.
+  After Test, Just Create Issue.